eeeurico/deploy-vercel/readme.txt

 = More information =

-For more information visit the [WP Vercel Deploy](https://github.com/eeeurico/wp-vercel-deploy) on Github
+For more information visit the [Vercel Deploy WP](https://github.com/eeeurico/vercel-deploy-wp) on Github

 = Settings =